juangoicochea/juangoicochea/README.md

 Hey there 👋

-I am Juan, I am a Web Fullstack Developer who is passionate about everything related to the digital world and technology.
+I am Juan, I am a front end developer who is passionate about everything related to the digital world and technology.
 I am also a multimedia graphic designer and my goal is always to unite both areas of knowledge, specializing as a Frontend Developer.

 Want to know more about me?
 [Check out my portfolio.](https://juangoicochea.dev/)